kenneth-fung/music-academy-orbital/README.md

 - ~~Upon logging in, Student should be redirected to Home page, Tutor to their Profile page~~

 - Tutors Page
-  - each tutor's card should have the information that is currently on their course's page (tutor rating, number of students, etc)
+  - ~~each tutor's card should have the information that is currently on their course's page (tutor rating, number of students, etc)~~
+  - rows of different types of tutors
+    - e.g. Popular Tutors, Tutors Teaching Piano

 - Search field in Navbar
   - blend in a bit more to differentiate from search bars on Home and Courses page